MiriamPeskowitz/mourning-front-end-2020/notes.md

 -- delete isn't working.
 Why?
 DONE
 -- change click back to delete DONE
 -- now: page refresh back to profile - needs to pull the new list -- it worked when page didn't refresh, but now now.
+--okay it can't send back successfully. why?
+It's almost like it's trying to double-delete, and then it can't find the id #
+-- Maybe make my Entries link to a new component, and make that a class compoonent